sperinck/euler/README.md

 $$

 ### Problem 10: Summation of Primes
 Though it summed all the primes up to two million in under a minute, my first primality checker was not as efficient as the one used in the 'official' solution to 7, which is what `euler10.py` is based on.
-That algorithm takes seconds to run, though anything over a few million might stretch the algorithm to its limits.
+That algorithm takes seconds to run, though anything over a few million might stretch it to its limits.

 ### Problem 11: Largest product in a grid
 After the splitting the data up into a 20x20 matrix, the solution just runs a loop on each category of horizontal, vertical, and diagonal products, and keeps track of the largest product at any point.
 Runs in < 0.05s.